 France cycling tours may come in all shapes and sizes, look at our Lake Annecy custom bike trip that was organised with Practice Bicycle Tours.

 We are not avid riders, so we went for some comfortable riding with a challenge or two along the way and to break up our stay we also organised an extra day of exploring by vehicle.
-It was a bit of the their ‘Villages of France’ itinerary and a bit of the more challenging ‘Taste of the Mountains’ rides.
+It was a bit of the their ‘Villages of France’ itinerary and a bit of the more challenging ‘Taste of the Alps’ rides.

 We had the most amazing personal ‘Welcome Arrival’ by Bridget & Paul at Geneva Airport followed by a tranquil and short trip to Lake Annecy.
 With travel still buzzing in our ears we needed all the PB experience to get us into ready for our great week of cycling ahead.
 First it was a quick stop for lunch in the lovely village of Cruseilles, at a delightful local boulangerie and a “picnic” in the town’s square, greeted with midday church bells, so French!

 Not to waste great weather, upon arrival at our superb centrally located hotel in Annecy we quickly changed gears, if you will, and embarked on a magnificent picturesque short ride through the surrounding hills with perfect weather and lovely views of the valley and Annecy.